 In July of 2022, a landscaping crew was removing trees from a lot on Serenity Lane, near Evans Mill Road, to make way for construction of a new house.
 During the process, a heavy tree limb fell on top of one of the workers, fatally injuring him.

 Though the victim was part of the crew working on the lot, he was not one of those working on the specific tree that crushed him.
 This means he should not have been standing within range to be hit by it.
 It would have been a supervisor’s responsibility to establish and enforce a safety zone around any work that involved heavy objects suspended overhead, but this apparently didn’t happen.

 Although employers are legally responsible for following safety regulations and common sense, worker’s comp law can make suing them more difficult than it would be with other negligent parties.

 That’s not to say that it’s impossible to sue for full compensation after a workplace fatality.
-A skilled wrongful death lawyer can help you identify the options for your unique situation.
+A skilled Law firm specializing in wrongful death in Atlanta, GA can help you identify the options for your unique situation.

 What to Do If You’ve Lost a Loved One to Negligence in Stonecrest

 The period immediately after a death in the family can be many things, none of them easy.
 You might be swamped with tasks, or feel paralyzed and helpless while waiting for police, doctors, utilities, and government organizations to complete various parts of the process.